Euchie23/GeoTentacles/hotspot_predictions/README.md

 ## 📘 Executive Summary

 **What we did:**
-We developed a Random Forest classifier to estimate squid catch hotspot likelihood using polygon-level environmental and catch features derived from `hotspot_dynamics`.
-Predictions were generated for independent test years (2016–2020), restricted to the January–June peak aggregation period.
+We developed and validated a Random Forest classifier to estimate squid catch hotspot likelihood using vessel-scale environmental predictors (sea surface temperature and depth) derived from polygon-level summaries.
+Predictions were evaluated on independent test years (2016–2020) during the January–June peak aggregation

 **Main outcomes:**
-- Predicted probability surfaces reveal coherent, ecologically plausible patterns during years with strong aggregation (2016–2018).
-- Predictive discrimination weakens in later years (2019–2020), reflecting reduced aggregation rather than model instability.
-- Probabilistic outputs provide transparent representations of uncertainty, superior to binary classification alone.
+- The selected reduced model reliably distinguishes hotspot from non-hotspot conditions across all years, performing consistently better than random allocation.
+- Model performance varies interannually, with strongest discrimination and calibration observed in 2017–2018 and 2020, reflecting years with clearer environmental structure.
+- Probability-based outputs reveal meaningful spatial gradients even when binary hotspot detection is conservative, supporting risk-aware interpretation rather than deterministic classification.

 **Data scope:**
-- 20-year squid catch dataset aggregated to 0.25° × 0.25° polygon grid cells
+- 21-year squid catch dataset aggregated to 0.25° × 0.25° polygon grid cells
-- Environmental covariates: SST, bathymetry, sea surface height (SSH), chlorophyll-a
+- Environmental covariates used in the final model: sea surface temperature (SST) and bathymetry (depth)
+- Additional remote sensing variables were evaluated but excluded due to marginal or inconsistent performance gains

 ---